ranraj/reactive-tweet-stream/README.md

 | ReactJS |
 | npm |

-> :warning: ** This appliation clears previous execution data from configured database on every new run.
-Please keep your data backup, incase if it is valueable to you.
+### Configure Mongo DB collection

+This tweets table is capped collection with limited size, this is effective when handling infinite stream of data.
+> :warning: Mongo db overwrites the old document, when it find no space for new document.
+This is the default behaviour for capped collection.
+Make nessary changes, if you need the persisted data useful.
+Recommended to clear previous collected data on every run, this would provide more readablity.

-Login into mongo shell and execute bellow commands to view tweets data.
+Login into mongo shell and execute bellow commands to setup collection.

 ```
 use tweetstream;
+db.dropDatabase();
+db.createCollection("tweets", {capped:true, max:1500, size:1000000});
 db.find.tweets();
 ```

-### Configure Twitter oauth properties
+### Configure Twitter oAuth properties

 - Login to https://apps.twitter.com
 - Create a New Application and note down the Consumer Key, Consumer Secret, Access Token and Access Token Secret.